OMOJUNIOR/Laravel-Livewire-Basic-Apps/README.md

 # Project 2

-This project shows the full indepth on uploading files using livewire, the uploading process shows the user preview of the image or images that are to be uploaded.
+This project shows the full indepth while uploading files using livewire, the uploading process shows the user preview of the image or images that are to be uploaded.

 The images are stored directly in the public folder using Laravel Storage Facade.